 Why are those particular stories important?
 Because the implications impact every one of us, only most people don’t know or understand that.
 Citizens of this country have no idea why things are getting so expensive, why their jobs have disappeared, why their houses are worth less than they paid for them, why the current crop of politicians looks worse than the last crop, why police are dressing like storm troopers and gunning people down in their own homes, etc. It all reminds me of the Pink Floyd song, Sheep:

 Harmlessly passing your time in the grassland away

 Only dimly aware of a certain unease in the air

 The answer is, of course, to support those independent media outlets that are still around.
-The independent radio stations, TV stations and newspapers as well as those on line news sources and aggregators that do a good job getting the story out need to stick around.
-It would also help to increase the numbers of independent, non-conflicted (interest wise) sources of information.
+The independent radio stations, TV stations, and newspapers as well as those online news sources and aggregators that do a good job getting the story out need to stick around.
+It would also help to increase the number of independent, non-conflicted (interest-wise) sources of information.
 I would suggest that everyone do a little bit of digging around and find out who, in their own neck of the woods, is an honest source of local news.

 One thing is for sure, we can no longer sit around and wait for someone to do something.
 If we are to change the course of this country, each and every one of us needs to contribute.

 2 thoughts on “Media”

 Primary-source news reporting with full attribution is expensive, tedious and time-consuming.
 It would take a whole new subculture of dedicated volunteers to do professional-grade journalistic work for little or no pay.
 These days, bloggers post observations and readers reply with comments for free because self-expression is its own reward.
 Traditional news reporting has little to do with self-expression.

 That being said, it would be a very good thing if such a network of independent and reliably disciplined citizen-reporters, editors and publishers were to develop.
 Our present media culture largely lacks the will, the discipline and the motivation.